dask/distributed/docs/source/task-launch.rst

 dask.delayed
 ~~~~~~~~~~~~

-`dask.delayed`_ behaves as normal: it submits the functions to the graph,
+The Dask delayed behaves as normal: it submits the functions to the graph,
 optimizes for less bandwidth/computation and gathers the results.
+For more
-For more detail, see `dask.delayed`_.
+detail, see `dask.delayed`_.

 .. code-block:: python